 Customized Labor Market Information

-The customized labor market information (CLMI) service is an analysis of the job market that is tailored to the needs of the claimant, specifically to his or her desired occupations, preferred location, work experiences, and job skills.
-The CLMI gathered during the meeting to discuss the reemployment plan and eligibility assessment may be mailed via the US Postal Service or emailed to the claimant.
+The CLMI service is an analysis of the job market that is tailored to the needs of the claimant, including desired occupations, preferred location, work experiences, and job skills.
 The intent of this service is to provide information that will help the claimant to understand trends in desired occupations and determine whether the occupations or career field are worth pursuing based on growth or decline in that area, or if it would be better to seek training in another career field.
 This service may include the identification and analysis of the socioeconomic factors that influence employment, training, and business decisions, such as worker preparation, educational program offerings, and related policy decisions within national, state, and local labor market areas.
+The CLMI that is gathered through this process may be mailed via the US Postal Service or emailed to the claimant.

 CLMI may include, but is not limited to:

-employment numbers by occupation and industry;
+employment data by occupation and industry;

 short- and long-term industry and occupational employment projections;